 When a married woman has a child, her husband is the presumptive father of the child.
 His name will be on the birth certificate, and he will have legal responsibility for the child unless he eventually contests his paternity.
 Splitting custody is also an automatic step in the standard divorce process with children in New Jersey.

 Many unmarried fathers are already on the birth certificate for their child and acknowledged as a parent.
-For them, the only necessary step after a break-up will be to request shared custody or visitation time.
+For them, the only necessary step after a break-up will be to request shared custody or parenting time time.
 Since the courts don’t oversee a break-up of a non-married couple, the potential exists for the couple to set terms by working together.

 For those who are not on the birth certificate, establishing paternity either with the cooperation of the child’s mother or through genetic testing via the courts is necessary to request shared parenting time.
 If the mother wants to deny access, legal custody proceedings may be the only way to gain access to a child.